garima2508/PhotoBooth/README.md

 # PhotoBooth
-A fun photobooth experience to take photos with different filters and stickers.
+A fun photobooth experience to take photos with different filters and stickers which gives nostalgic feel of the physical photobooth.

+A playful experience to enjoy with friends based on web.